-Join Von Glitschka for an in-depth discussion in this video Ideation through sketching, part of Foundations of Logo Design.
+Join Von Glitschka for an in-depth discussion in this video Ideation through sketching, part of Learning Logo Design.

 I think all designers should be drawers.
 Our industry may be digitally driven, but…ideas are still best developed in analog form via drawing.…A computer is a wonderful tool but a pencil or pen is far better when it comes…to the exploratory process in ideation specifically.…Drawing for a designer isn't about becoming a full blown illustrator or a…fine artist, that's not the point.
 The better your drawing skills, the better…your ability to work out ideas and visually problem solve.…

 When you're working out logo designs and concepts, drawing enables you to flesh out…thumbnail sketches.
 Small, rough drawings that capture moments…of inspiration spawned from your project CSI research.…Thumbnail sketches are all about discovering what not to do as much as they…are what to do.
 It's about drawing out hundreds of…rough-hewn ideas in order to glean a handful of strong directions you can move…forward with.
 Thumb-nailing is a drawing process.…